ethereum/remix-project/apps/remix-ide/team-best-practices.md

  - We release an `m.x.0` whenever there is a new feature.
  - We release an `x.0.0` after each milestone we consider being an important progress.
  - We release an `x.0.0` if there's an API breaking change in one of our libraries.
- - After a new release we should stay in alert for possible regression and better not release Friday at 5pm :)
+ - After a new release we should stay in alert for possible regression and better not release on Friday at 5pm :)

  ### 2) Community:
  - Before the official release, we should select a group of power users and invite them to test and give feedbacks.